IYanakiev34/RGL/README.md

 you can do whatever you want with them. in my case i trigger the implementation of the interaction interface for the closest object.
 However in some cases you can trigger it for all objects if needed depending on the interface.

+## Rotation, Raycasting, Projectile

+So I decided to make 3 types of projectiles 2 in C++ and 1 in blueprint.
+Since all of them share common functionality I wanted to create a base class in C++ to reuse.
+So again the little quircks of unreal engine.
+First I need to declare it as abstract using the UCLASS macro.
+Then I need to sepcify it is bluprint implementable.
+Finally
+I can place the logic inside.
+An interesting thing I found was that I can do something like
+	UFUNCTION()
+	virtual void OnActorHit(Params...)
+I though I could not do that for some reasons since it is an event however I actually can.
+The functionality is not important but the mechanism was interesting.
+Then I was able to create a child class from c++ and blueprint also.
+I wanted to fix my aiming to aim in the center of the screen which was actually not so easy.
+So first you need to cast a ray from the camera to the center of the screen.
+There are different ways to do it and all of them feel weird to me.
+First I tried to deproject the screen center into a point and cast to it which was not that nice.
+Then I was like okay lets just cast from the camera forward since this will be the center of the screen.
+Well I need the camera rotation and location.
+However I cannot get them from the camera component like I can from any other component.
+You need to get the player controller then get the camera manager and then do what you want to do.
+The casting itself is simple and after you cast you get the end point and calculate the rotation.
+Okay but how.

+Option A: Use the Kismet Math library, however you have to include the header which is not optimal for one little function.
+Option B: FRotationMatrix::MakeFromX(TraceEnd - TraceStart).Vector() Better!!
+The quirk again is to remember which axis you need so you can get the proper rotation.

+## Custom Attribute Component, Anim BPs and Widgets

+Imagine you want to add health to the character.
+You can just add a field, but that becomes unscalable since for example enemies will also need the, you might have multiple other entities which health, stamina, etc. So you create a custom actor component to store the health.
+Then I got to use the cool event system of unreal.
+Basically you declare a delegate with however many params needed.
+Then you create a function like ApplyHealthChange, change the health and broadcast through the delegate the change.
+You can subscribe to this event via the component itself if you use it on anything.
+This makes it very easy to use event driven programming.
+This is a key concept which I explored in depth.

+Events in widgets:(HEALTH BAR)
+I created a material for the widget to display the progress (yes I know there is a progress bar for widgtes).
+Then on widget construction I subscribe to the on health changed event with a custom event.
+Which will update the material.
+In this way we do not constantly tick but rather act on events.

+Events in c++:
+You basically use the existing events and make the code more event driven, should avoid using the tick function as much as possible.

+Anim BP:
+In the anim bp we again use the even functionality to inform if the player has died, if so then simply change play proper animation.
+Again events are key for this.

+Widgets in general:

+Very powerful and well intergated.
+Could be used for both user widget like health bars and also 3D widgest on the screen for items, damage, etc. Could nest widgets and also apply materials to them.

+Core Ideas and yet to explore:
+	1. Use events as much as possible
+	2. Heavy lifting in C++ only style and data change in blueprints
+	3. Use time in materials
+	4. Explore the damage system
+	5. Explore animation further
+	6. Explore anim notifies
+	7. Explore the different blending spaced
+	8. Explore more on materials and how to create interesting effects, learn the difference between when to sue material and niagra
+	9. Explore niagra and its capabilities

+## Animating widgets and projecting on screen
+Widgets can be super easily animated which allows for some nice moves.
+For example I have a damage widget that spawns when you damage an actor.
+This widget get animated by size and color.
+I again use the "expose on spawn" for variables so that I can assign them properly when needed.
+For projecting the widget I just project a point in 3D space to a screen space point and position the widget there.
+An important note is that I currently do not use the built in damage system by epic which is something that I should definitely pick up on doing.

+Another animation which I have added to the projectile and character is the camera shake.
+When the projectile hits something or explodes, I create a camera shake.
+I have also added a casting particle effect in the player hand.
+For this I just used the UGameplayStatics::SpawnEmitterAttached and attached it to a socket in the mesh.